RinniSwift/iOS/DispatchFramework.md

 Time-slicing was introduced so CPU's can run tasks concurrently(at the same time) using context-switching As processors gained more core, they were capabale of multi-tasking using parallelism Now, CPU's use hyperthreading (divides CPU clock cycles between different programs to run more than one program at a time)

+### Thread
+The developer has to decide how many threads to create and adjust the number dynamically as system conditions change.
+So creating asynchronous tasks with threads, developers need to create tasks for execution as well as creating and managing threads.
+That is why OS X and iOS provides technologies to allow you to perform any task asynchronously without having to manage the threads yourself.

+**GCD**\
+Moves the thread management code down to the system level.
+All you have to do is define tasks you want to execute and put them in the appropriate dispatch queue.
+GCD takes care of creating the needed threads and scheduling tasks to run on those threads.

+**Operation Queues**\
+Are *Objective-C* objects that act very much like dispatch queues.
+You define the tasks you want to execute and add them to an aperation queue.
+Which handles scheduling and execution of those tasks.

+# Grand Central Dispatch *GCD or Dispatch*

+*GCD organizes tasks into specific queues, and later on the tasks on the queues will get executed in a proper and available thread from the pool.
+The dispatch framework is a very fast and efficient concurrency framework*

 ## Synchronous and Asynchronous execution
 Each work item can be executed either synchronously or asynchronously.